-- 5.1 The Headteacher or the line manager will conduct formal meetings at stage I and 2. - 5.2 At stage 3 the meetings will be conducted by two of the following the headteacher/ CEO/DCEO/local governor or CEO/DCEO and a Trustee for central staff.
-It must be noted that the Headteacher or line manager cannot take dismissal decisions if they have been directly involved in making decisions on previous formal warnings. - 5.3 Where the Headteacher is the subject of the formal meeting, the Trust Board delegates responsibility for formal action to the CEO and the chair of governors. - 5.4 The Headteacher, line manager or CEO cannot take dismissal decisions if they have been directly involved in making decisions on previous formal warnings.
-And where practicable, different people should carry out the investigation and disciplinary hearing. - 5.5 The line manager should make it clear to the employee that formal action is being taken: - 5.5.1 At least five working days' notice will be given to the employee attending the formal attendance meeting.
-For a formal meeting where dismissal is being considered, at least 10 working days' notice should be given. - 5.5.2 The letter should include details of the right to representation, the Attendance Policy and the documents to be discussed at the meeting (i.e. absence report).
-There should be an additional copy for the representative that the employee can send, or it can be sent directly to the representative

-- if the employee has advised the school who their representative is, provided the employee has agreed. - 5.5.3 The letter must state the formal stage at which the meeting is being held and the potential outcome/sanction that may result. - 5.5.4 The employee must be given a date by which to provide any documentation to support their case (five working days).
+- 5.1 The headteacher or the line manager will conduct formal meetings at stage I and 2. - 5.2 For the formal stages up to stage two, the holding of formal meetings and the issuing of warnings may be delegated to an appropriate member of the leadership team e.g. deputy or assistant headteacher - 5.3 At stage 3 the meetings will be conducted by two of the following the headteacher/ CEO/DCEO/local governor or CEO/DCEO and a Trustee for central staff.
+It must be noted that the Headteacher or line manager cannot take dismissal decisions if they have been directly involved in making decisions on previous formal warnings. - 5.4 Where the headteacher is the subject of the formal meeting, the Trust Board delegates responsibility for formal action to the CEO. - 5.5 The headteacher, line manager or CEO cannot take dismissal decisions if they have been directly involved in making decisions on previous formal warnings.
+And where practicable, different people should carry out the investigation and disciplinary hearing. - 5.6 The line manager should make it clear to the employee that formal action is being taken: - At least five working days' notice will be given to the employee attending the formal attendance meeting.
+For a formal meeting where dismissal is being considered, at least 10 working days' notice should be given. - The letter should include details of the right to representation, the Attendance Policy and the documents to be discussed at the meeting (i.e. absence report).
+There should be an additional copy for the representative that the employee can send, or it can be sent directly to the representative if the employee has advised the school who their representative is, provided the employee has agreed. - The letter must state the formal stage at which the meeting is being held and the potential outcome/sanction that may result. - The employee must be given a date by which to provide any documentation to support their case (five working days).
 Sufficient time should be given to allow papers to be distributed to the chairperson/panel to be read prior to the formal meeting.
-If this is not possible they should contact a relevant person to make appropriate arrangements. - 5.5.5 For a formal meeting where dismissal is being considered, the employee must ensure the school receives any documents at least five working days before the meeting to ensure all parties receive the final bundle of documents in advance.
-This allows time for all parties to read the content of the bundle. - 5.5.6 Any formal action taken and the reasons for the decision will be confirmed in writing to the employee, including details on how they can appeal.
-The employee should be informed of the consequences of failing to improve in line with the agreed levels of attendance within the set period following a final warning, including confirmation that it may result in dismissal. - 5.6 It is good practice to make a note of informal meetings to inform future proceedings.
+If this is not possible they should contact a relevant person to make appropriate arrangements.

+- For a formal meeting where dismissal is being considered, the employee must ensure the school receives any documents at least five working days before the meeting to ensure all parties receive the final bundle of documents in advance.
+This allows time for all parties to read the content of the bundle. - Any formal action taken and the reasons for the decision will be confirmed in writing to the employee, including details on how they can appeal.
+The employee should be informed of the consequences of failing to improve in line with the agreed levels of attendance within the set period following a final warning, including confirmation that it may result in dismissal. - 5.7 It is good practice to make a note of informal meetings to inform future proceedings.
 Where a formal meeting takes place, minutes must be taken.
 Where dismissal is a potential outcome, minutes should be kept and consideration should be given to having a note-taker present.
 Employees are not permitted to make their own audio recording of an attendance meeting.